joshfire/angela/README.md

 ## Execution

-When run without parameter or option, Angela lists all files that end with `.spec.js` in the current working directory (and its subdirectories), starts a PhantomJS server in the background that exposes a WebDriver endpoint on port `8195` and runs the spec files it found against PhantomJS.
+When run without parameter or option, Angela lists all files that end with `.spec.js` or `Spec.js` in the current working directory (and its subdirectories), starts a PhantomJS server in the background that exposes a WebDriver endpoint on port `8195` and runs the spec files it found against PhantomJS.
 It reports the results to the console.

 Spec files are run one after the other using the same browser session unless you set the `--sessionperspec` flag (but note that this slows down execution a lot).